danielbrock4/Ratings_On_Demand/README.md

-# Ratings On Demand: Using Machine Learning to Predict IMBd Movies Scores
+# Ratings On Demand
+### Using Machine Learning to Predict IMBd Movies Scores
 #### A Vanderbilt Data Analytics Final Project

 ## Overview